Designs are created in Adobe Illustrator, based on the ‘Product Template’, and uploaded to Brikl for customers to customize in the Design Studio.

-Images in the view layer can be either PNG or SVG.
+Images in the view layer can be either PNG or SVG, but remember:

-- You can upload a PNG.
-It will be faster to load but you will not be able to use it in your ready-to-print file.
+- PNGs are faster to load but you will not be able to use it in your print-ready file.

-- You can upload an SVG.
-It may take more time to load but you will be able to export a ready-to-print file.
+- SVGs may take more time to load but you will be able to export a print-ready file.

-IMPORTANT: Make sure to write the view name in UPPER CASE and check the spelling, else it cannot be recognized by BRIKL software.
+- Make sure to write the view name in uppercase and check the spelling.

-IMPORTANT: Make sure to embed any images added to your design template.
-Otherwise your image will not be added to your SVG export.
+- Embed images into your design template otherwise your image will not be added to your SVG export.

-IMPORTANT: Using a pathfinder will automatically group the objects.
-We need to avoid this.
-Therefore after using pathfinder, make sure to ungroup the objects and use the compound path method.
+- Using a pathfinder will automatically group the objects.
+After using the pathfinder, make sure to ungroup the objects and use the compound path method.

 To convert objects to an image in Illustrator: